flathub-infra/ide-flatpak-wrapper/README.md

   - `-Deditor_args` Command line args to append to the editor executable.
   - `-Deditor_title` Human readable title of the editor.
-This will be interpolated into the "first run template" file (more on this file later)
+This will be interpolated into the "first run template" file (more on this file later).
-  - `-Dflatpak_id` ID of your flatpak, this will default to the "app-id" key of your build file and can also be interpolated into the "first run template"
+  - `-Dflatpak_id` ID of your flatpak, this will default to the "app-id" key of your build file and can also be interpolated into the "first run template".
   - `-Dsdk_version` Manually specify your flatpak's SDK version.
 By default it will be read from `/etc/os-release`.
   - `-Dfirst_run_template` Name of the file that will be opened on your editor's first run.
   - `-Dsdk_update_template` Name of the file that will be opened when your flatpak updates its SDK.
 This can be